cartmanbrahh/fake-news/Term Project Submission ReadME.md

 	-	V.A.
 Correcting for overfitting
 	- 	V.B.
 Better results !

--VI.
+- VI.
 Hyper-parameter tuning : Using Keras tuner
 	-	VI.A.
 Learning rate
 	-	VI.B.
 Units of the dense layer